basitsk09/test/README.md

 Of course.
-Following the structure you provided, here is the approve and reject functionality refactored to accept a Map in the controller and use only native queries in the repository for all database operations.
-This implementation removes the need for transient variables by having the service layer orchestrate calls to specific native queries that perform targeted updates.
+Here is the full backend code for the approve and reject functionality, refactored according to your specified architecture.
+This solution uses a Map payload in the controller and exclusively uses native queries in the repository.
+The complex conditional logic from the original approveReq1 method has been moved into the transactional service layer.
+This design avoids the use of DTOs and @Transient variables.
-## Backend Refactoring (Approve/Reject)
+## Backend Code (Full Refactoring)
 1. Controller (FrtRequestController.java)
-The controller is updated with /approveRequests and /rejectRequests endpoints.
-Both methods accept a standard Map and delegate the processing to the service layer, maintaining a clean and consistent API design. package com.tcs.controllers;
+The controller provides the API endpoints.
+It accepts a Map for the request body and delegates all processing to the service layer, keeping the controller clean and focused on handling HTTP requests. package com.tcs.controllers;

+import com.tcs.services.FrtRequestService;
 import org.apache.log4j.Logger;
 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.http.ResponseEntity;